What to expect from counselling at The Mix

 Counselling is designed to help you speak about your thoughts and feelings and give you a safe space to work through any problems that you might be facing in your life.

-Some counselling is face to face, but here at The Mix we offer counselling sessions over the phone or over web chat.
+Some counselling is face-to-face, but here at The Mix we offer counselling sessions over the phone or over web chat.
 You can choose whichever set up you feel most comfortable with.
+If you decide that you’d prefer to change from telephone to web chat or vice versa, this can be done.
+All our counsellors are trained to facilitate both types of counselling.

 How long will counselling last?